-My brother Graydon Wesley Brown was killed by a stray bullet from a gang shooting while he was in a Best Buy in Tulsa, Oklahoma, last Saturday.
-He and his ten-year-old daughter were standing inside the store, looking at DVDs.
+My brother, Graydon Wesley Brown, was killed by a stray bullet from a gang shooting while he was standing inside a Best Buy in Tulsa, Oklahoma, last Saturday.
+He and his ten-year-old daughter were inside the store, looking at DVDs.
 They had just purchased a birthday present for his wife, and were on their way out.

-A gunman had followed a gang member from a nearby mall.
-In what is thought to be a revenge killing, the gunman shot the intended victim several times as he and his brother were entering a store.
-The gunman also tried to kill the victim's brother, and one of those bullets pierced my brother's chest.
+Right outside the door, a gunman ambushed a gang member and his brother in what is thought to be a revenge killing.
+He shot the intended victim several times as he and his brother were entering a store and tried to kill the victim's brother.
+One of those bullets entered the store and pierced my brother's chest.
 He was the classic innocent bystander, and my family is devastated.

 I never imagined I would lose my brother so early in life, and in this way.
 It made think about all the people I have met over the years who have relied on spas to help them deal with terrible grief.
 I met a widow at Canyon Ranch Lenox who spent months there after her husband died unexpectedly, because it was the only place where she felt loved and supported.
 She came back every year on the anniversary of his death to help her through the hard time.